 Welcome to the website of the Croydon Model Railway Society.

-We are a group of enthusiastic individuals who meet on a Wednesday evening to operate and develop layouts as well as taking the opportunity to discuss all things related to railways.
+We are a group of enthusiastic individuals who meet on a Wednesday afternoon and evening to operate and develop layouts as well as taking the opportunity to discuss all things related to railways.
 The About Us tab provides more information about the history of the society and what we do.

 Our layouts cover a wide range of scales including:- 2mm, 3mm, 4mm and 7mm.

 Why not come and work with us on the construction of new layouts.
 It is a great way to learn new skills and develop ideas for your own layout.
-We are currently working on:-
+We are currently working on.

 Using boards ‘rescued’ from the Channel 5 Great Model Railway Challenge, this 7mm layout is modelling an extensive harbour scene complete with equipment to load coal from wagons onto small cargo vessels. in the background will be a low relief model of dockside warehouses.

 The trackwork will be controlled from a small signal box with its own working mimic panel inside the box.

 Uffculme is a 3mm scale layout modelling a part of the English countryside.
 Whereas the focus on Purleigh was digital control, Uffculme is all about fine scale detailed modelling of a traditional English rural scheme.

 When complete, this layout will be able to be used in conjunction with other CMRS layouts.

 The society organises demonstrations and workshops on Wednesday evening to introduce new modelling techniques or to develop new skills.
 For the last two years, the monthly electronics workshops have helped members make use of new technologies to help them operate their layout.
 The forthcoming workshops are listed in the Events tab.